 Krebs cycle was named after Hans Krebs, who postulated the detailed cycle.
 He was awarded the Nobel prize in 1953 for his contribution.

-It is a series of eight-step processes, where acetyl group of acetyl-CoA is oxidised to form two molecules of CO2 and in the process, one ATP is produced.
+It is a series of eight-step processes, where the acetyl group of acetyl-CoA is oxidised to form two molecules of CO2 and in the process, one ATP is produced.
 Reduced high energy compounds, NADH and FADH2 are also produced.

 Krebs Cycle is a part of Cellular Respiration